 Donald Trump is being considered by a group of New York State Republicans, for a run as governor against incumbent democrat Andrew Cuomo.
 Trump is considered by state GOP Chairman Ed Cox and other party leaders as enough of a celebrity that he could possibly beat Cuomo in 2014, and maybe seek the presidency in 2016.
 Trump said on Fox News Sunday that he hasn’t thought about running for governor.

 The State Police have issued their fall “Antler Alert.”
 Trropers are warning drivers to be on alert as October through November & May through June are the most common times for car-deer collisions.
-Troopers offer some tips to avoid hitting deer, such as: Be especially alert during peak activity times at dawn and dusk and scan highway shoulders cheap viagra no prescription for deer eyes reflecting light.
+Troopers offer some tips to avoid hitting deer, such as: Be especially alert during peak activity times at dawn and dusk and scan highway shoulders for deer eyes reflecting light.
 More information is available at troopers.ny.gov

 Visitors to New York State’s parks are now able to smoke on the grounds.
 The reversal of the no smoking ban in parks comes after a ruling by the State Supreme Court.
 In February, the State Office of Parks, Recreation and Historic Preservation banned smoking in those areas.
 However, the group “New York City Citizens Lobbying Against Smoker Harassment,” filed a lawsuit against the state park saying the agency overstepped its boundaries by imposing the ban.